Diamond Grading Laboratories

 These particulars could be in reference to the location of any inclusions or imperfections, or if the stone has undergone any treatments (like laser drilling).
 In short, a diamond report can tell you a good deal of information regarding the quality of the diamond you are looking to buy.
 Not quite what it had for breakfast, because that’s not a thing, but a decent amount nonetheless.
 Now, because I’m pretty confident that many of you will never have seen a report before today (because you were busy living your lives), here is an example so you know what to expect;

 This is an example of a GIA Diamond Grading Report.
-This is also known as ‘full’ report because, in addition to a diamond’s 4Cs information that you can see on the left, it also provides a plotted diagram of the stone’s clarity characteristics and a graphic representation of its proportions.
+This is also known as a ‘full’ report because, in addition to a diamond’s 4C's information that you can see on the left, it also provides a plotted diagram of the stone’s clarity characteristics and a graphic representation of its proportions.
 This is a nice feature, as you can get some insight into where exactly those pesky inclusions are rather than just having to rely on the clarity grade alone.
+Something to keep in mind while you're searching: a plot diagram is only included on grading reports for a 1 carat or higher diamond.

 I want you to go back and look at the sample report again though, this time focusing on the top left-hand box.
 There you will find two important features that I want to touch on briefly; the date of issue, and the GIA report number.
 Let’s start with the date.

-Some girl may have thrown the ring at her fiancé in a fit of jealous rage, chipping it on the granite counter top in the process.
+Some girl may have thrown the ring at her fiancé in a fit of jealous rage, chipping it on the granite countertop in the process.
 Life happens, you know?
 Because of these facts, and because a diamond is a very big purchase, I would recommend asking for the diamond to be re-graded if you happen to come across one with an old report.
-This way you can be sure you’re getting what you pay for1.
+This way you can be sure you’re getting what you pay for.

 After all, getting a diamond graded at the GIA costs about $100, so if a retailer is trying to sell you a stone with an old GIA report, is it really because he wants to save the cash, or something else?
 Hmm?
 Hmmmm???